 And, not just if it will flood today, or tomorrow, or this year – but if it will flood while I pay off my mortgage, while I live here, or while my children live here.

 Using statistics to understand if my home will flood?

 As a starting point, most flood maps, decisions and reports are based on a design likelihood (we’ve got another blog post brewing on why this is not best practice).
 This is usually referred to as an X-year flood (e.g. 100-year flood, 1000-year flood).
-What this actually means is that there is a 1 in X chance of a flood of a given severity occurring this year or in any year.
+What this actually means is that there is a 1 in X chance of a flood of a given severity occurring or being exceeded this year or in any year.
 So, for example, there is a 1% chance that a 100-year flood will occur in any year.
 The percentage representation of this is called the Annual Exceedance Probability or AEP – the annual chance that a flood if a given size will be equaled or exceeded.
 This is much cleaner way of describing flood sizes and likelihoods than using return periods.
 Return periods can mislead – for example, it is commonly believed that if a 100-year event has occurred, it will not re-occur for another 99 years, which is incorrect.